bcaliva21/factory_game/README.md

-Component Factory
+Factory Game

-> This repo is for me to practice making reusable react components and some other funs things like css.
+> This repo is for a simple scroll timing game.